kowainik/org/style-guide.md

 ### Deriving

-Type classes in the deriving section should be always surrounded by parentheses.
+Type classes in the deriving section should always be surrounded by parentheses.
-Don't derive typeclass without need.
+Don't derive typeclasses unnecessarily.

 Use [`-XDerivingStrategies`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#deriving-strategies)
 extension for `newtype`s to explicitly specify the way you want to derive type classes: